markjmeyer/HFLMs/README.md

 # HFLMs
  Online illustrations to accompany the HFLM review article Meyer, MJ (2023), "Advances in Estimation and Inference for HFLMs."

-# Folder descriptions
+## Folder descriptions
  Scripts for running several of the methods described in the review are available in the Script folder.
+Simulated datasets, along with the MATLAB code to generate it, are in the Data folder.
+Please download these datasets to run the scripts.

  ## MATLAB-based Implementations
   Code to fit HFLMs in MATLAB as described by Malfait and Ramsay (2003) and Meyer, Malloy, and Coull (2021) are in the files malfait_script.m and meyer_script.m.
 To implement these, interested users will need to download the MATLAB code from https://github.com/markjmeyer/WPHFLM/tree/master/Code.